Discover the nature park

 Animals

-The Three-toed Woodpecker (Picoides tridactylus) is a character species of subalpine spruce forests.
+The Three-toed Woodpecker (Picoides tridactylus) is a characteristic species of subalpine spruce forests.
 It is about the size of a blackbird and has black and white patterned plumage and the wings...

 learn more